codebanesr/SpringService-Mysql/Readme.md

 The app defines following CRUD APIs.

-    GET /api/notes
+    GET /api/products

-    POST /api/notes
+    POST /api/product

-    GET /api/notes/{noteId}
+    GET /api/products/{productId}

-    PUT /api/notes/{noteId}
+    PUT /api/notes/{productId}

-    DELETE /api/notes/{noteId}
+    DELETE /api/notes/{productId}

 You can test them using postman or any other rest client.

 ## Learn more

-You can find the tutorial for this application on my blog -
+You can find the tutorial for this application on the blog -

 <https://www.callicoder.com/spring-boot-rest-api-tutorial-with-mysql-jpa-hibernate/>